 What makes comedy?
-Is it the satire, combinding realistic relatable experiences with humor? and what determines if a comedian is sincerely funny?
-With the evolution of social media the narrative and dynamics of comedy has transformed from a stand up to social media skits.
-Remember when you had to catch the latest episodes of Showtime at the Apollo, or Tv One’s, Coming To the Stage, even BET’s Comic View, just to see what new comedians were being introduced to the industry.
+Is it the satire, combining realistic relatable experiences with humor?
+What determines if a comedian is sincerely funny?
+With the evolution of social media the narrative and dynamics of comedy has transformed from a simple stand showcase to social media skits.

-Some of those former shows you vaguely remember, if you remember them at all, but it was one show that was such a game changer, it shaped the future of urban comedy.
-No matter what generation you stem from, Russell Simmons, Def Comedy Jam, airing in 1992 on HBO network, is still a household name.
-That house hold name, birthed a new era, a comedic wave that changed the narrative.
-Many comedians got their start on Def Comedy Jam, such as Bernie Mac, Bill Bellamy, Mo’Nique, Chris Tucker, Dave Chapelle, Cedric the Entertainer, Mike Epps and so many more, evolving into icons.
-But what’s more iconic than the comedians I named, is one name, Bob Sumner.
+Russell Simmons, Def Comedy Jam, became a household name, airing in 1992 on HBO network.
+That house hold name, created a new era, a comedic wave that changed the narrative of the future of comedy.
+Many comedians, comic careers, began at the centerstage of Def Comedy Jam, such as, Bernie Mac, Bill Bellamy, Mo’Nique, Chris Tucker, Dave Chapelle, Cedric the Entertainer, Mike Epps and so many more, evolving into icons.

-Bob Sumner is the Co’Creator of Def Comedy Jam and talent scout, responsible for discovering many comedians, in fact he is responsible of the careers of those perviously named.
+Bob Sumner is the Co’Creator of Def Comedy Jam and talent scout, responsible for discovering many comedians, in fact, he’s responsible for the careers of comedians perviously mentioned.
 With over 25 years of experience, he’s often called the “Black Lorne Michaels” (creator of Saturday Night Live), because in 2008 Sumner’s continued to flourish making him a forced to be reckoned with, after partnering with talent manager, Arthur Spivak, to create Laff Mobb Enterprises, LLC.

-Laff Mobb would be responsible for shows such as “Laff Mobb’s We Got Next”, which aired on Magic Johnson’s Aspire network and Laff Mobb’s “Laff Tracks”.
-Aside from the LLC, Bob Sumner is a curator of Comedy at the Apollo Theater in Harlem, NY and has served as a comedy producer for the American Black Film Festival’s HBO Comedy Wings competition, Hall of Famer Alonzo Mourning’s “Zo’s Comedy Groove” charity event, the Soul Train Music Cruise, and the Newark International Film Festival.
-I had a chance to ask the visionary himself questions about the evolution of his career and what can we expect to see of him and his company Laff Mobbin the near future.
+Laff Mobb would be responsible for platforms such as “Laff Mobb’s We Got Next”, which aired on Magic Johnson’s Aspire network and Laff Mobb’s “Laff Tracks”.
+Aside from the LLC, Bob Sumner is a curator of Comedy at the Apollo Theater in Harlem, NY and has served as a comedy producer for the American Black Film Festival’s HBO Comedy Wings Competition, Hall of Famer, Alonzo Mourning’s “Zo’s Comedy Groove” charity event, The Soul Train Music Cruise, and The Newark International Film Festival.

 Be sure to keep up with Bob Sumner and all future endeavors by following him on Instagram @bob.Sumners.